 How can employers and colleagues support those struggling with poor mental health?
 Brenda Wright, PhD, Vice President (Behavioral Science) at INTERVENT International,1 looks at this topic of growing importance.

 Mental health conditions in the workplace take a heavy toll on the entire workforce.
 Untreated issues can leave employees feeling lost, alone and disconnected.
 Because of the significant amount of time spent at work and the close working relationships that exist among co-workers, the workplace often provides a unique opportunity to recognise potential mental health problems early and provide assistance.
+Before we look at how resilience, and support from colleagues and employers can help, let’s first look at some lesser recognised causes of mental health problems in the workplace.

 Workplace issues that may go unnoticed